bmguillo/NLC_JobRecommendations_HR/README.md

 - Begin training when classifier model states "ready to train" and click on "train model"
 ![test](https://github.com/bmguillo/NLC_WatsonStudio_DataRefinery/blob/master/img/WatsonStudioNLCReadytoTrain.png)

-- When training is complete, we can begin testing and look at the accuracy of the results
+- When training is complete, we can test the model by uploading a text file and look at the accuracy of the results
 ![test](https://github.com/bmguillo/NLC_WatsonStudio_DataRefinery/blob/master/img/WatsonStudioNLCTrainingComplete.png)
 ![test](https://github.com/bmguillo/NLC_WatsonStudio_DataRefinery/blob/master/img/WatsonStudioNLCTestOverview.png)
 ![test](https://github.com/bmguillo/NLC_WatsonStudio_DataRefinery/blob/master/img/WatsonStudioUploadTestData_TestResults.png)

+- If the model is performing well, we can deploy into production.
+If it is not, we have to improve our training data, retrain and test again for the accuracy we expect